 Similar forms exist in Pennsylvania for litigants to file for a divorce without counsel.
 However, to do so can be extremely risky.
 If you happen to be in a situation such as the one described above where the parties have no children or property, it may be possible to navigate the complex procedural steps without an attorney.
 However, if you wish to raise any issues other than legally ending your marriage, such as making claims to items or property, money from your marriage, or alimony, speaking with an attorney is a necessity.
 When considering whether or not to pursue a divorce pro se, remember: just because you can, doesn’t necessarily mean you should.

-Contact our Pittsburgh law office, Gusty A.E.
-Sunseri & Associates, for questions regarding divorce and other related issues.
+Contact our Pittsburgh law office, Gusty Sunseri & Associates, P.C., for questions regarding divorce and other related issues.